cnopslabs/oshell/README.md

 ### 2. Configure Tenancy Map (Recommended)

 Create an OCI tenancy mappings file.
-The tenancy map allows `oshiv` to quickly print the tenant and compartment details you use most often.
+The tenancy map allows oshell to quickly print the tenant and compartment details you use most often.

 ```bash
 cp tenancy-map.yaml $HOME/.oci